Zeindelf/vtex-api/README.md

-# vtex-api
+# VTEX API

-Collection of VTEX APIs methods
+A collection of VTEX APIs methods